 The LA Zoo camp provides the perfect escape for your camper to get lost in the dazzling beauty of nature and wildlife.
 They interact with animals in a safe environment, learn about animal care, and make lifelong friends.

-Cali Camp is a fun-filled summer camp for kids in the Los Angeles area.
-This summer camp is located in the Topanga Canyon area, located in the Santa Monica mountains in western LA.
+Cali Camp is a fun-filled summer camp for kids local or near the area.
+This traditional summer camp is located in the Topanga Canyon area, located in the Santa Monica mountains in western LA.

 They offer summer day camps for kids ages 3 to 15.
 There are multiple camp sessions, typically lasting from 9 AM to 3:30 PM.
 Cali Camp offers nine separate 1-week Monday through Friday camps, each with a different camp theme.